thecluff/GullleBelle/README.md

 A fake banking website for scambaiting

 ## How to use
+### This instruction is for windows users, although the steps are mostly the same.
 1. Install [XAMPP](https://www.apachefriends.org/index.html).
 2. Download [GullleBelle-master.zip](https://github.com/lahrence/GullleBelle/archive/master.zip).
 3. Go to `C:\xampp\htdocs` (or wherever the htdocs folder is) and delete all the files/folders.